fl0ppydiskk/trees_biel/README.md

 * `notebooks` contains all the Python code
 * `docs` contains .xlsx and .csv with the data
+* `images` contains all the images used on the page

 This is my very first data journalism project so I used numerous newly learned skills while making it: especially working with data and cleaning it in Pandas, but also refining charts in Datawrapper and using HTML and CSS to create the page.